Ozer-Security/Yami-Api-Client/README.md

     openssl ec -in ecdsa.priv.key -pubout -out ecdsa.public.key

-Send us your public ket to create your account
+Send us your public key to create your account

 ## Generate your token